Britannia Pub: Events

-Britannia has hosted a variety of events.
-The bar screens Philadelphia Eagles games and has been dubbed "Eagles Nest West".
-It has also screened Pennsylvania State University games for over a decade.
+Britannia hosted a variety of events.
+The bar screened Philadelphia Eagles games and has been dubbed "Eagles Nest West".
+It also screened Pennsylvania State University games for over a decade.

 In 1997, the bar streamed the funeral of Diana, Princess of Wales.
 In 2012, Britannia hosted a lecture by Beatles expert Kenneth Womack, followed by a Beatles cover band.
 The restaurant hosted "celebratory" karaoke and offered beer and food specials for Boxing Day in 2015.
 In 2018, actress and comedian Hannah Einbinder and her father were shown celebrating at a Super Bowl LII viewing party on KTLA, marking her first television appearance.
 She discussed the coverage during her 2024 interview with Stephen Colbert on The Late Show.
 In 2023, Britannia hosted a viewing party for Super Bowl LVII and a special event for the coronation of Charles III and Queen Camilla.

 In 2024, Jason Kelce made a guest appearance and bartended at Britannia when he visited Greater Los Angeles for Monday Night Football.
 Britannia hosted a watch party to collect essential items for locals and donations for a fire station during the January 2025 Southern California wildfires.
 The Philadelphia Eagles team donated prizes for the event.
 Britannia also hosted a viewing party for the finale of the seventh season of Love Island in 2025.